 - Papers of Dr Kenneth McQuillen, Founding Fellow and Vice Master.

-Most of the archives are fully catalogued, and access to the records is permitted to researchers, with the exception of those records containing personal, confidential or sensitive information.
-However, due to restrictions on space, enquiries are dealt with by post or e-mail wherever possible.
+The archives are fully catalogued, and open to researchers with the exception of records containing personal, confidential or sensitive information.
+Plans of College buildings must be requested in advance due to security concerns.
 For further information, please contact: